The First Principle we Learn, Obedience.

 Acts 8:40 “But Philip was found at Azotus: and passing through he preached in all the cities, til he came to Caesarea.”

-Obedience is the way to show Jesus Christ that we believe, trust, will stay with, etc.
+Obedience is the way to show Jesus Christ that we believe and trust Him.

 Obedience is the way to show Jesus Christ that we love Him.